m8pple/arch2-2019-cw/reflection.md

 - Changes in strategy that could help in future projects

+You may find it difficult to capture things in 100 words, and this is part of the challenge - communication is an important part of engineering, and it is important to be able to condense and summarise things.
+If a section is more than 100 words, then the result will be linearly scaled such that at 200 words or more the mark drops to zero.

 You should identify things specific to you and this coursework, not just general things, and link them to specific features or